 The latest version of Bersin’s High-Impact Study confirms that work and learning are essentially two sides of the same coin.

-The Bersin study also shows that learning organisation maturity is not exclusively the domain of large, resource-rich organisations.
+The Bersin study also shows that learning organization maturity is not exclusively the domain of large, resource-rich organizations.

-Mallon explains: “Companies who are able to attain top level maturity are not necessarily characterised by size, revenue or industry.
-Every industry, every size of organisation, and every geography is represented at both the bottom and top of the model.”
+Mallon explains: “Companies who are able to attain top level maturity are not necessarily characterized by size, revenue or industry.
+Every industry, every size of organization, and every geography is represented at both the bottom and top of the model.”

-Bersin’s learning maturity model categories organisations within four levels:
+Bersin’s learning maturity model categorizes organizations within four levels:

 - First level: Learning is about training.
 It is episodic, reactionary and focused around classes and courses.
 There is no notion of learning’s relevance in the context of the business strategy.

-- Third level: Organisations understand that learning helps the business solve its own needs.
+- Third level: Organizations understand that learning helps the business solve its own needs.
 Learning has broader context and broader ownership.

 Strategies of high-performing learning organiztions

-So, what are the highest performing organisations doing to drive effective learning in the flow of work?
+So, what are the highest performing organizations doing to drive effective learning in the flow of work?
 Mallon identifies four strategies that separate the haves and have-nots in the maturity model.

 1. Designed for growth